lusan23/study-log/data_structs/README.md

 }
 ```

-The `pop` function deletes the first node in the linked list and returns its value.
-It creates a new node to store the second node, saves the value of the second node, frees the memory allocated for the current head node, updates the head pointer to point to the second node, and returns the value of the deleted node.
+The `pop` inserts a new node at the beginning of the list.

 ```c
 int remove_last(node_t * head) {